transmissions11/solcurity/README.md

 - `T9` - Avoid over-inheritance as it masks complexity and encourages over-abstraction.
 - `T10` - Always use the named import syntax to explictly declare which contracts are being imported from another file.
 - `T11` - Group imports by their folder/package.
 Seperate groups with an empty line.
 Groups of external dependencies should come first, then mock/testing contracts (if relevant), and finally local imports.
+- `T12` - Summarize the purpose and functionality of the contract with a `@notice` natspec comment.
+Document how the contract interacts with other contracts inside/outside the project in a `@dev` natspec comment.

 ## Project